 NAFTA was the first free trade agreement (FTA) to include an IPR chapter.
 USMCA would retain NAFTA's core protections for copyrights, patents, including exclusivity periods for test data, trade secrets, trademarks, and geographical indications, as well as specific enforcement requirements.
+The revised USMCA removed provisions on biologic data protection, among other changes.

-The proposed USMCA provisions include:
+- The proposed USMCA provisions include:

-- 10 years of data protection for biologics; - Copyright term extended to 70 years; - Prohibitions on circumvention of technological protection measures; - Criminal and civil penalties protections for trade secret theft, including by state-owned enterprises and cybertheft; and - Copyright safe-harbor provisions on ISP liability.
+Copyright term extended to 70 years; - Prohibitions on circumvention of technological protection measures; - Criminal and civil penalties protections for trade secret theft, including by state-owned enterprises and cybertheft; and - Copyright safe-harbor provisions on ISP liability.